cisagov/LME/README.md

 lme-fleet-server Up 19 hours
 lme-elastalert2 Up 17 hours
 ```
 This also prints the names of the containers in the first column of text on the left.
-You'll want the container names
+You'll want the container names.

 If a container is missing you can check its logs here:
 ```bash